jarvisteach/appJar/docs/mkdocs/docs/algorithms.md

 #Algorithms
 ----
-Below are ssme comparisons of how to acheive the same thing in a flowchart, pseudocode & Python.
+Below are some comparisons of how to achieve the same thing in a flowchart, pseudocode & Python.

-This site was originally written using AQA suggested pseudocode, but will be updated to include OCR recomendations.
+This site was originally written using AQA suggested pseudocode, but will be updated to include OCR recommendations.
 It will aso be extended, to include a lot more examples.

 ##Comparison